17th Sustainment Brigade command team serve Thanksgiving dinner to Soldiers

 |Downloads:

-This work, 17th Sustainment Brigade command team serve Thanksgiving dinner to Soldiers [Image 4 of 4], by SGT Adrianne Lopez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 17th Sustainment Brigade command team serve Thanksgiving dinner to Soldiers, by SGT Adrianne Lopez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.